High Court of Tanzania

 Conviction quashed where weak identification and defective exhibit/custody evidence created reasonable doubt.

-Criminal law – theft by public servant – sufficiency of identification evidence; chain of custody and exhibit registration; reasonable doubt – conviction quashed where identification and exhibit proof unreliable.
+• Criminal law — reasonable doubt — conviction quashed where identification and exhibit proof unreliable

 8 March 1991